Included in this guide:

-The best camping lanterns you can buy
+The best small camping lanterns

 Black Diamond Moji Lantern